oils-for-unix/oils/doc/ul-table.md

 - [doctools/ul_table.py]($oils-src) - about 500 lines
 - [lazylex/html.py]($oils-src) - about 500 lines

-TODO:

-- Move unit tests to spec tests - `doctools/ul-table-test.ysh`
-  - can run under Python 2 vs. Python 3
-  - can run with cmark vs. `markdown.pl`
-    - De-couple it from cmark.so
-- Publish the code separately?
-  - `lazylex/html.py` can got in `doctools/`
-  - or maybe it's ready to go in `data_lang/htm8.py`, if we can fix the lexer
-- Could revive pyannotate automation to help with the typing

 ### Algorithm Notes

 - lazy lexing
 - recursive descent parser
   - TODO: show grammar

-TODO:

-- I would like someone to produce a **DOM** implementation!
+TODO: I would like someone to produce a **DOM**-based implementation!

-  - Our implementation is meant to avoid the "big load anti-pattern" (allocating too much), so it's a necessarily more verbose.
-A DOM implementation should be much less than 1000 lines.
+Our implementation is pretty low-level.
+It's meant to avoid the "big load anti-pattern" (allocating too much), so it's a necessarily more verbose.

+A DOM-based implementation should be much less than 1000 lines.

 ## Appendix: Real Examples